We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What do I need to send with my application?

 When you apply online through the Cellma system, you do not need to attach any documents.
 However, if you have ticked “yes” to any medical conditions or events, and particularly if these conditions or events have occurred since your last medical or it is your first medical examination, then you should gather copies of medical records relating to the condition or event, to provide to your Aeromedical Examiner (AME).
-This is not essential but there may be a delay in completing an assessment of your fitness if these need to be obtained following your medical examination.
+There may be a delay in completing an assessment of your fitness if these need to be obtained following your medical examination.

 Standards of medical fitness are in place to protect aviation and public safety, and pilots and air traffic controllers must disclose their full medical history or any deterioration in fitness so that the relevant safety standards can be met.
 Failure to declare all medical history and / or the use of medication may lead to the suspension of a licence or medical certificate and may also result in prosecution.